UArctic Assembly Convenes at UNE

 UNE and the University of Southern Maine (USM) were the co-hosts of the assembly, which was held at USM’s Abromson Center on June 1 and UNE’s Innovation Hall on June 2 and 3.
 As the event was held in the wake of Russia’s invasion of Ukraine, Sen. Angus King of Maine, co-chair of the U.S. Senate Arctic Caucus, led a special session on “The New Future of the Arctic” on June 3.

-This discussion examined how Arctic nations can demonstrate leadership in the transition to green energy solutions as well as the secure and sustainable supply of critical raw materials to reduce dependence on unreliable, or undesirable, sources.
+This discussion examined how Arctic nations can demonstrate leadership in the transition to green energy solutions as well as secure a sustainable supply of critical raw materials to reduce dependence on unreliable, or undesirable, sources.
 A key consideration in this question is the rights of Indigenous peoples and tribes of the High North.
 The aim of the session was to raise considerations for policymakers and researchers to address as these efforts move forward.

 “This is a pivotal moment in time, and the Arctic is a focal point where energy, climate, and military conversations are coming to a head,” reflected Sen. King.